 Gemma: If you were in a better mood you might be saying that as you work on tight profit margins, you’re still keeping in touch with the religious values we learnt.
 The nasty brigade sneering at you as Jesus feeding the Five Thousand sort of give you that.
 In a way they’re telling the truth – well, not about being Jesus of course but about feeding the hungry and lost souls.
 There’s nothing miraculous about food technology but, as the Christians have always said, it’s the thought that counts.
 What they don’t tell you is whether you would be justified in offering people gene enhancements or whatever aimed at making them more charitable rather than just conventionally brighter and faster, and what not.

 Brian: I’m not surprised they don’t.
 There’d be any number of problems with that.
 Even the people who might want their children more charitable would worry about whether they wouldn’t be able to cope with everyday living not to mention frauds and blood suckers, if they were too charitable – so to speak.
 Even the ethics is all a mess, to be perfectly honest.
 Just take our own case.
 Like everyone else we were always expected as a business to make the unofficial ‘contributions to the community’ and the rest.
 The right-wing people who bang on about high taxes crippling business or driving people around the world are keener on that than anyone – keep up the apology for their dear corporations, of course.
 Yet we now find we need to keep quiet about anything we actually do involving charity.
-The institutional investors have long been suspicious of business being overridden with charity claims, the poor and disabled themselves don’t want charity anyway if they can help it, and if we went public about our so-called charity role everyone just suspects you of being after some silly gong or dinners with the President.
+The institutional investors have long been suspicious of business being overridden with charity claims, the poor and disabled themselves don’t want charity anyway if they can help it, even less after the abuse scandals.
+If we went public about our so-called charity role everyone just suspects you of being after some silly gong or dinners with the President.
 The successful ideas we’ve had were always the ones people could apply for themselves on the ground.
 As you know, I’ve always found it particularly confusing dealing with the business sections of charities that are smarter than we are on negotiating, marketing, and the rest.
 In your schooldays you heard about character building, but that becomes playing God if we were to do that with technology.
 We get that line even when it’s coming under the radar with treating genetic diseases, as many mental conditions are.
 That’s when I get to wondering about charity being the greatest of the timeless values.
 And when I have to listen to all the pious rhetoric in oaths and mission statements when all the while even giving comes under markets with business time schedules.

 Gemma: That’s one of the reasons I got bewildered myself when I grew up – mixing business with charity.
 From nursery days we were told about charity being the greatest Christian virtue, so it gets confusing how that works out when in a charity, even in the WI, people are spending much of their time on fundraising and profiling potential recruits.
 Volunteering is often like that, even when you’re not being paid for your time.
 Of course the basic aims are about helping others here and abroad and making your community a better place to live in, but the methods are like selling a product, which means jumping out to grab as much attention as you can.
 Back in the 90s the calendar girls could still surprise people by taking their clothes off; nowadays we’d have to go in for terrorism to get anything like that effect.

 Brian: Back to catching attention, then back to finding what the customers want.
 Advertising in effect.
-We can’t really be surprised some people still go with the old Marxist Zizek, who said charity’s essential for capitalism.
+We can’t really be surprised some people still go with that old Marxist Zizek, who said charity’s essential for capitalism.
 Of course, Zizek thought charity depoliticises whereas in fact the charities are mixed up in politics all the time, including when they pretend not to be so as to please funders and officials.
 But he had a point about charity depending on the problems staying around.
 That’s the trouble when you make what you’re doing virtuous; it get’s hard to say ‘Well, that’s it folks, we’ve sorted it out now so you don’t need our charity any more.
 Get on with it!’
 It’s easier when it’s just commercial because then you’ve all agreed when the job’s done and you get paid.
 And when you’re actually doing the business it never feels like the charity being the big thing.
 Except when you’re signing a donation you don’t say anything about being charitable, especially once everyone got sick of all the ‘social business’ hype.
 Strangely, it’s easier for Muslims who sign up for zakat.
 We’ve got a couple of them on our staff, and even if they do it through the business the rest of the process is organised under the mosque, rather than being business charity as it were.

 Gemma: One of the worst aspects of the religions all being in each other’s wool is they don’t cooperate enough to control the business charity setup, despite charity being essential in all the religious teachings.
 That in turn can make it plausible to think of it the way Zizek did.
 But maybe communists forget that charitable motives are one reason many people worry about the poor not being able to afford enhancements, not to mention ordinary healthcare.
 Which takes me to the one piece of advice I might be able to give you.
 Other than just ignore the nasty brigade, of course.
 Carry on keeping whatever charity you do informal as you have done – and Rachel does by the way – but focus it on the research end.
 So it doesn’t get too tough on the bottom line, charge full market rates for your actual food items along with, naturally, the medical and other jobs for the wealthy customers.
 But go easy on the patents and lab costs to make the innovations available as quickly as possible, and do the partnerships in that area.
 The charities confirm it’s the research that matters most.
 It’s not St. Francis of Assisi, but it’s the best you could do without looking pretentious, or getting taken over by one of the famous market predators.
 Unless, of course, you were thinking of going all the way, becoming a monk and giving everything to the poor.